a-luna/unicode-api/README.md

                 </div>
                 <strong style="flex: 1"><strong>UTF-16</strong></strong>
             </summary>
+            <div>UTF-16 is a method of encoding the Unicode character set where each code unit is equal to 16-bits.
+All codepoints in the BMP (Plane 0) can be represented as a single 16-bit code unit (2 bytes).
+Code points in the supplementary planes (Planes 1-16) are represented as pairs of 16-bit code units (4 bytes).</div>
             <dl>
                 <dt><strong>utf16</strong></dt>
-                <dd>The UTF-16 encoded value for the character as a hex string.
-UTF-16 is a method of encoding the Unicode character set where each code unit is equal to 16-bits.
-All codepoints in the BMP (Plane 0) can be represented as a single 16-bit code unit (2 bytes).
-Code points in the supplementary planes (Planes 1-16) are represented as pairs of 16-bit code units (4 bytes).</dd>
+                <dd>The UTF-16 encoded value for the character as a hex string.</dd>
                 <dt><strong>utf16HexBytes</strong></dt>
                 <dd>The byte sequence for the UTF-16 encoded value for the character.
 This property returns a list of strings, hex values (base-16) in range <code>0000-FFFF</code>.</dd>
                 <dt><strong>utf16DecBytes</strong></dt>